 - Communicate with members using secure, encrypted chat – while creating a secure space where they can chat among themselves as a team

-- Build your own coaching exercises, forms, and activities using straightforward drag-and-drop tools (including the unique Wheel of Life feature!)
+- Build your own coaching exercises, forms, and activities using straightforward drag-and-drop tools (including the unique Wheel of Life template!)

 - Save prep time by adapting pre-made coaching Expansion templates